emacsmirror/bray/readme.rst

 ==========

-At the time of writing, modal editing systems are tied to opinionated design decisions regarding how model editing should be done.
+At the time of writing, modal editing systems are tied to opinionated design decisions regarding how modal editing should be done.

 This is fine as long as you're happy to work under these constraints, but there can be down sides where you would prefer different behavior, there can also be problems mixing these modes with other emacs packages.

-In contrast, **bray** aims simply to let the user define their own model editing system, comprised of "states" the user may switch between.
+In contrast, **bray** aims simply to let the user define their own modal editing system, comprised of "states" the user may switch between.